 - (a) The determination of noncompliance with child support shall be made by CSED.
 The conciliation and sanctioning process for child support noncompliance is initiated upon receipt of notice from CSED that the participant or applicant has failed to cooperate.
-Under Subsection B of 8.102.420[.14] NMAC, the noncooperative participant or applicant shall be individually disqualified from participation in the benefit group. - (b) The determination of noncompliance with [work program] NMW requirements shall be made by the caseworker.
-A finding of noncompliance shall be made if: - (i) [ISD has not received a certification of] the participant has not completed an assessment;
+Under 8.102.420 NMAC, the non-cooperative participant or applicant shall be individually disqualified from participation in the benefit group. - (b) The determination of noncompliance with NMW requirements shall be made by the caseworker.
+A finding of noncompliance shall be made if: - (i) the participant has not completed an assessment; - (ii) the participant fails or refuses to complete an IRP; - (iii) the participant fails or refuses to submit an approvable WPA; - (iv) the participant's monthly attendance report shows fewer than the minimum required hours of participation and no other allowable hours of activity can be reasonably attributed by the caseworker towards the monthly participation requirement.

-- (ii) the participant fails or refuses to complete an IRP; - (iii) the participant fails or refuses to submit an approvable WPA; - (iv) the participant's monthly attendance report shows fewer than the minimum required hours of participation [in primary and total work activities] and no other allowable hours of activity can be reasonably attributed by the caseworker towards the monthly participation requirement. - (3) Initiating conciliation: Within 10 days of determining that noncompliance exists, the caseworker shall take action to initiate a conciliation, if the participant 's conciliation has not been used.
-A conciliation is initiated by the caseworker issuing a conciliation notice.
-CSED shall determine noncompliance and notify the caseworker who shall initiate the conciliation process. - (4) Conciliation period: Conciliation gives a participant a 30-calendar day period to correct the current non-compliance for either a [work program] NMW participation or CSED requirement. - (a) The conciliation process is established by the department, to address the noncompliance, identify good cause for noncompliance or barriers to compliance and shall occur only once prior to the imposition of the sanction. - (i) The participant shall have ten working days from the date a conciliation notice is mailed to contact the department to initiate the conciliation process.
+- (3) Initiating conciliation: Within 10 days of determining that noncompliance exists, the caseworker shall take action to initiate a conciliation, if the participant 's conciliation has not been used.
+A conciliation is initiated by the department or its designee issuing a conciliation notice.
+CSED shall determine noncompliance and notify the caseworker who shall initiate the conciliation process. - (4) Conciliation period: Conciliation gives a participant a 30-calendar day period to correct the current non-compliance for either a NMW participation or CSED requirement. - (a) The conciliation process is established by the department, to address the noncompliance, identify good cause for noncompliance or barriers to compliance and shall occur only once prior to the imposition of the sanction. - (i) The participant shall have ten working days from the date a conciliation notice is mailed to contact the department to initiate the conciliation process.
 A participant who fails to initiate the conciliation process shall have a notice of adverse action mailed to him after the tenth working day following the date on which the conciliation notice is mailed. - (ii) Participants who begin but do not complete the conciliation process shall be mailed a notice of adverse action 30 days from the date the original conciliation was initiated.
 The benefit group shall be subject to sanction in the month following the month the notice of adverse action expires. - (b) Non-cooperation with CSED requirements: When the participant has initiated the conciliation process, it is the participant's responsibility to contact CSED and to comply with requirements or to request a waiver from CSED due to good cause.
-If the caseworker does not receive confirmation from CSED within 30 days of issuing the conciliation notice that the participant is cooperating or has requested a waiver for good cause in accordance with 8.50.105.14 NMAC; the conciliation process shall be considered to have failed the benefit group shall be subject to payment sanctioning. - (c) The caseworker shall make the determination whether arrangements have been made to meet [work program] NMW requirements or whether there is good cause for waiving the cooperation requirements.
+If the caseworker does not receive confirmation from CSED within 30 days of issuing the conciliation notice that the participant is cooperating or has requested a waiver for good cause in accordance with 8.50.105.14 NMAC; the conciliation process shall be considered to have failed the benefit group shall be subject to payment sanctioning. - (c) The caseworker shall make the determination whether arrangements have been made to meet NMW requirements or whether there is good cause for waiving the cooperation requirements.
 If arrangements to meet the requirement or to waive it have not been made by the thirtieth day following issuance of the conciliation notice, the conciliation shall be considered to have failed and the participant is subject to sanctioning.